saasbook/hw-rails-wordguesser/README.md

 0. How are form elements such as text fields and buttons handled in Rails?
 (Again, raw HTML would be legal, but what's the motivation behind the way Rails does it?)

+0. In the Sinatra version, the `show`, `win` and `lose` views re-use the code in the `new` view that offers a button for starting a new game.
+How is this done in the Rails version?

+## Cucumber scenarios

+Verify the Cucumber scenarios run and pass by running `rake cucumber`.

+The Cucumber scenarios and step definitions (everything under `features/`, including the support for Webmock in `webmock.rb`) was copied verbatim from the Sinatra version, with one exception: the `features/support/env.rb` file is simpler because the `cucumber-rails` gem automatically does some of the things we had to do explicitly in that file for the Sinatra version.

+0. What is a qualitative explanation for why the Cucumber scenarios and step definitions didn't need to be modified at all to work equally well with the Sinatra or Rails versions of the app?